 And what we have common is pain

-(These lines suggest the attraction of two people be it predestined or coincidental.)
+of two people be it predestined or coincidental.)

 Read slow and you'll find gold mines in these lines